Daniel McCay: Political career

 Redistricted to District 41, and with incumbent Republican Representative Todd Kiser leaving the Legislature and leaving the seat open, McCay was chosen from two candidates by the Republican convention and was unopposed for the November 6, 2012 General election, winning with 13,658 votes.

 McCay was unopposed for the June 24, 2014 Republican Primary and won the November 4, 2014 General election with 6,685 votes (70.5%) against Democratic nominee Colleen Bliss.

-During the 2016 legislative session, McCay served on the Higher Education Appropriations Subcommittee, the House Education Committee, and the House Revenue and Taxation Committee.
-During the interim, McCay serves on the Education Interim Committee and the Revenue and Taxation Interim Committee.
-He also works on the Legislative Information Technology Steering Committee and the Utah Tax Review Commission.

 In 2020, McCay sponsored a bill that bans abortions for any reason besides rape, incest, or the mother’s health that goes into effect automatically if Roe v.
 Wade is overturned.

+McCay has sponsored legislation that bans transgender women in women sports and restricts what kinds of public bathrooms that transgender individuals can use.

+In 2024, McCay sponsored legislation to spend $1 billion on building a stadium in Salt Lake City for a potential NHL expansion team.

+Election history

 Personal life

-McCay lives in Riverton, Utah with his wife, Tawnee, and their six young children.
-McCay is a vice president at Suburban Land Reserve.
+McCay lives in Riverton, Utah with his wife, Tawnee, and their six children.
+He received degrees at: Bachelors in Secondary Education, Utah State University; Masters in Instructional Design, Utah State University; J. D., Willamette University.
+McCay is currently an Attorney/Real Estate Portfolio Manager.